jackskj/carta/README.md

 	// To define has-many relationship, use slices
 	Posts []*Post // valid options include: *[]*Post, []*Post , *[]Post, and []Post

-	// when your has-many relationship only has one corresponding column, you can use a slice of a settable type TagIds     []int
+	// when your has-many relationship only has one corresponding column,
+        // you can use a slice of a settable type TagIds     []int           `db:"tag_id"`
-	CommentIds []sql.NullInt64
+	CommentIds []sql.NullInt64 `db:"comment_id"`
 }
 ```